-- 2. In determining whether to implement the health measures referred to in paragraph 1 of this Article or additional health measures under paragraph 2 of Article 23, paragraph 1 of Article 27, paragraph 2 of Article 28 and paragraph 2(c) of Article 31, States Parties shall base their determinations upon: - (a) scientific principles;

-- (b) available scientific evidence of a risk to human health, or where such evidence is insufficient, the available information, including from WHO and other relevant intergovernmental organizations and international bodies; and - (c) any available specific guidance or advice from WHO. - 3.
+- 2. In determining whether to implement the health measures referred to in paragraph 1 of this Article or additional health measures under paragraph 2 of Article 23, paragraph 1 of Article 27, paragraph 2 of Article 28 and paragraph 2(c) of Article 31, States Parties shall base their determinations upon: - (a) scientific principles; - (b) available scientific evidence of a risk to human health, or where such evidence is insufficient, the available information including from WHO and other relevant intergovernmental organizations and international bodies; and - (c) any available specific guidance or advice from WHO. - 3.
 A State Party implementing additional health measures referred to in paragraph 1 of this Article which significantly interfere with international traffic shall provide to WHO the public health rationale and relevant scientific information for it.
 WHO shall share this information with other States Parties and shall share information regarding the health measures implemented.
-For the purpose of this Article, significant interference generally means refusal of entry or departure of international travellers, baggage, cargo, containers, conveyances, goods, and the like, or their delay, for more than 24 hours. - 4.
+For the purpose of this Article, significant interference generally means refusal of entry or departure of international travellers, baggage, cargo, containers, conveyances, goods, and the like, or their delay, for more than 24 hours. - 3 bis.
+When implementing additional health measures referred to in paragraph 1 of this Article, States Parties shall take all practicable measures to facilitate other States Parties in accessing health products relevant for responding to a public health risk or a public health emergency of international concern. - 4.
 After assessing information provided pursuant to paragraph 3 and 5 of this Article and other relevant information, WHO may request that the State Party concerned reconsider the application of the measures. - 5.
-A State Party implementing additional health measures referred to in paragraphs 1 and 2 of this Article that significantly interfere with international traffic shall inform WHO, within 48 hours of implementation, of such measures and their health rationale unless these are covered by a temporary or standing recommendation. - 6.
-A State Party implementing a health measure pursuant to paragraph 1 or 2 of this Article shall within three months review such a measure, taking into account the advice of WHO and the criteria in paragraph 2 of this Article. - 7.
-Without prejudice to its rights under Article 56, any State Party impacted by a measure taken pursuant to paragraph 1 or 2 of this Article may request the State Party implementing such a measure to consult with it, either directly, or through the Director-General, who may also facilitate consultations between the States Parties concerned.
-The purpose of such consultations is to clarify the scientific information and public health rationale underlying the measure and to find a mutually acceptable solution.
-Unless otherwise agreed with the State Parties involved in the consultation, information shared during the consultation must be kept confidential. - 8.
+A State Party implementing additional health measures referred to in paragraphs 1 and 2 of this Article that significantly interfere with international traffic shall inform WHO, within 48 hours of implementation, of such measures and their health rationale unless these are covered by a temporary or standing recommendation.

+- 6. A State Party implementing a health measure pursuant to paragraph 1 or 2 of this Article shall within three months review such a measure taking into account the advice of WHO and the criteria in paragraph 2 of this Article. - 7.
+Without prejudice to its rights under Article 56, any State Party that deems itself impacted by a measure taken pursuant to paragraph 1 or 2 of this Article may request the State Party implementing such a measure to consult with it, either directly, or through the Director-General, who may also facilitate consultations between the States Parties concerned.
+The purpose of such consultations is to clarify the scientific information and public health rationale underlying the measure and to find a mutually acceptable solution. - 8.
 The provisions of this Article may apply to implementation of measures concerning travellers taking part in mass congregations.

-Article 44 Collaboration and, assistance and financing
+Article 44 Collaboration and assistance, including financial assistance